ulrikforsgren/stress_tests/README.md

 # TODO #

 * Option to setup a docker environment.
-Adds possibility to see how network latency for HA and devices affects performance.
+Adds possibility to see how network latency for NSO, HA and devices affects performance.
-* Modular scripts:
-    * RESTCONF/NETCONF transport modules
+* NETCONF transport support
-    * Request execution modules e.g. parallelism
-    * Use argparse e.g. host, port etc.
+* Use argparse for host, port etc.

 ## Dimensions and Permutations ##